SamuelHarner/samuelharner.github.io/_drafts/2022-07-31-cs-summary.md

 # Computer architecture and components
 **Recommended litterature:** Computer Organization and Design: the Hardware/Software Interface, David A. Patterson and John L. Hennessy

+Some of the followings notes were derived from the course IS1500 at KTH Royal Institute of Technology
 ***

 ## Abstractions